Youth unemployment remains a key concern in the wake of the coronavirus crisis. Find out more about an EU initiative to help young people find work.

 Reducing youth unemployment in coronavirus times

 Before the pandemic, EU youth unemployment (15-24) was 14.9%, down from its peak of 24.4% in 2013.
-In April 2020, it rose to 15.7%.
+In August 2020, it stood at 17.6% and is expected to continue rising.
 The European Commission’s summer 2020 economic forecast predicts that the EU economy will shrink 8.3% in 2020, the deepest recession in the EU's history.
-To offset the impact on young people, the Commission has proposed a new initiative: Youth Employment Support.
+To offset the impact on young people, the Commission proposed a new initiative called Youth Employment Support in July 2020.

 - A reinforced Youth Guarantee